cardstack/cardstack/packages/cardpay-sdk/README.md

 - The token address of the tokens the merchant is claiming
 - The amount of tokens that are being claimed as a string in units of `wei`

+`amount` is an optional param.
+When `amount` is excluded, the entire `revenueBalance` of a merchant safe is claimed.

 ```ts
 let result = await revenuePool.claim(merchantSafeAddress, tokenAddress, claimAmountInWei);
 ```